Code-Institute-Submissions/milestone-project-119/README.md

 * The code throughout the project used [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/) as its base to create a responsive site, utilising the Bootstrap grid system.

-* Inspiration on how to place and style the hero images as well as the cards used in the top 3 recommendations was taken from my previous
+* Inspiration on how to place and style the hero images, as well as the cards used in the Top 3 Recommendations, was taken from my previous
 Milestone 1 Project.

-* Tutor support helped me within the maps.js file to get started with my markers and understand how best to implement my code.
-Curve balled to the answer was a used term.
+* Tutor support provided me with pointers and curve balls that helped me within the maps.js file to get started with my markers and understand how best to implement my code.

-*
+* The code for the EmailJS was a mixture of using the documentation found on the website, following the CI tutorial videos on EmailJS, and my own knowledge and practice put into place.

+* The navbar-opacity-on-scroll code and the back-to-top button code was found on 'Codepen', and then tailored to my sites needs.

+* The YouTube video embedded on the home page was taken from YouTube using the import from the share screen, and the iframe tag inserted.
+I want to highlight that this video is being used for training purposes, and does not infringe copyright or ownership of the video.

 * All other code was written by me, the developer.